Sam-NB/northbay-gstn-kaf-elas/README.md

 ### TLDR Step by Step

 This demo allows you to stream, demodulate and decode a few sample radio transmissions as input and record them in an ElasticSearch Cluster.
-If you want to use real satellite transmissions piece, you will need to first onboard your AWS in Ground Station and apply for downlink only (read only) access to Norad id 27424, [Aqua](https://en.wikipedia.org/wiki/Aqua_(satellite)) precipitation, evaporation and water cycling data gathering satellite.
+If you want to use the real satellite transmissions piece, you will need to first onboard your AWS in Ground Station and apply for downlink only (read only) access to Norad id 27424, [Aqua](https://en.wikipedia.org/wiki/Aqua_(satellite)) precipitation, evaporation and water cycling data gathering satellite.

 Steps: